 The content is the area inside the content bounds of the View.
 A View‘s child Views, if it has any, are also positioned and drawn inside the content bounds of a View.
 There is no class representing the content area of a View; it only exists as the space enclosed by the View’s border, and its shape is defined by the border's insets.

 A View‘s layout manager defines how the View’s child views should be laid out within the View‘s content bounds.
 There are a few layout managers supplied with Views.
 The simplest is FillLayout, which lays out all a View’s children occupying the View's entire content bounds.
-Other commonly-used layouts managers are BoxLayout, which lays out all child views along an axis, and GridLayout, which provides a flexible row-and-column system.
+FlexLayout provides a CSS-like layout for horizontal and vertical arrangements of views.